geeksunny/quickConnect/README.md

 -------------
 To use quickConnect, you will need to be running Mac OSX.
 It has currently been tested on 10.7.4 and 10.8, but it should work on older versions as well.

 You will also need to have PyQt4 installed.
-You can install this easily using [brew](http://mxcl.github.com/homebrew/) (`brew install pyqt`).
+You can install this easily using [brew](http://mxcl.github.com/homebrew/) with the command `brew install pyqt`.

 Compiling a standalone app
 ---------------------------